CobaltBar/FNF-Horizon-Engine/README.md

 # FNF Horizon Engine

-FNF Horizon Engine is a recode of Friday Night Funkin', built for mods and made for fun.
+FNF Horizon Engine is a rewrite of Friday Night Funkin', built for mods and made for fun.

 (Formerly called Wonder Engine)